tanmaykumar99/Portfolio.Amazon-Sales-Analysis/README.md

 ## Data Source

-The dataset used for this analysis is the "Amazon Sales Data" file, containing transactional records with details on product status, category, sales figures, ratings, and warehouse information.
+The dataset used for this analysis is the "raw_data.json" file in the Datasets directory, containing transactional records with details on product status, category, sales figures, ratings, and warehouse information.

 ## Setup & Installation